ForrestTech/Eventus/README.md

 ## Samples

 There are a set of sample application located in the [samples](https://github.com/feanz/Eventus/tree/master/src/Samples) folder.
 These samples provide a full (if simplistic) CQRS workflow.
-There is a [readme](https://github.com/feanz/Eventus/tree/master/src/Samples/readme.md) that provides full details for the samples and how to run them locally.
+[CQRS](https://martinfowler.com/bliki/CQRS.html) and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) work really well together but one does not require the other.
+It should also be noted that it is not a top level architecture and should not be applied to all problems.

 ## Project